 Exchange controls over non-residents have been abolished and non-residents can invest in South Africa without restriction.
-The sale proceeds of non-resident acquired investments/assets are also freely transferable abroad provided the investment/asset was acquired at an arm’s length basis and at a fair and market related price.
+The sale proceeds of non-resident acquired investments/assets are also freely transferable abroad provided the investment/asset was acquired at an arm’s length basis and at a fair and market-related price.

-Although no exchange controls exist over non-residents, there are still certain requirements that must be adhered to when a non-resident wish to repatriate the sale proceeds of an investment/asset or when they want to transfer income earned on their South African assets abroad.
+Although no exchange controls exist over non-residents, there are still certain requirements that must be adhered to when a non-resident wishes to repatriate the sale proceeds of an investment/asset or when they want to transfer income earned on their South African assets abroad.